talaaz/talaaz/README.md

 ### Hi there, I'm Tala 👋
-- I'm 23 years old, Syrian girl, living in Denmarak
+- I'm 24 years old, Syrian girl, living in Denmarak
-- 🌱 I’m software engineering student at The Technical University of Denmark 6.semester
+- 🌱 I’m a master's student in Human-centered AI at the Technical University of Denmark
-- ⚡ Fun fact: I love cats!
+- ⚡ Fun fact: I have a cat and his name is Jac/Can!

 <!--
 **talaaz/talaaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.